Phantom Regiment Drum and Bugle Corps: History

-Once the corps became a DCI Finalist, it also became become a consistent contender, placing 10th in 1975, 4th in 1976, and having a frustrating run of second-place finishes in 1977, 1978 and 1979 with the corps scoring within tenths of a point from the title.
+Once the corps became a DCI Finalist, it also became a consistent contender, placing 10th in 1975, 4th in 1976, and having a frustrating run of second-place finishes in 1977, 1978 and 1979 with the corps scoring within tenths of a point from the title.

 A fall to a 10th-place finish in 1986 led the corps to take a new approach.
 Three years of improvement, culminated in 1989 with another second-place finish, with Phantom's score of 98.400 tying the previous DCI highest score ever.

-From 1975, Phantom Regiment's field shows had been designed by future DCI Hall of Fame member John Brazale to maximize the musical impact while often amazing the audience.
+From 1975, Phantom Regiment's field visual shows had been designed by Norm Wheeler through 1979, when in 1980 future DCI Hall of Fame member John Brazale would move from Color Guard caption Head to Visual program Design Caption.
 Returning home after the 1992 DCI Championships, Brazale had complained of having severe headaches during the last few weeks, and was soon diagnosed with an inoperable brain tumor, and died within months.

 In 1996, Phantom Regiment tied the Blue Devils of Concord, California for its first DCI World Championship.
 Jim Wren arranged for the corps from 1967 through the 1999 season, and then retired as the corps' musical arranger.
 Michael Klesch took over arranging duties in 2000 and 2001, and was then followed by alumnus J.D.
 Shaw, who arranged the corps' music from the 2002 season through the 2011 season.
 After spending the 2012–2019 seasons with the Santa Clara Vanguard, J.D.
 Shaw returned to Phantom Regiment after the 2019 season.

 In 2008, with its performance of "Spartacus", Phantom Regiment defeated the Blue Devils Drum and Bugle Corps by a margin of 0.025 to win its second (and first outright) DCI World Championship.

-Through 2019, Phantom Regiment has continued to be a DCI Finalist with the streak extending through 45 consecutive top-12 finishes.
+Through 2019, Phantom Regiment has continued to be a DCI Finalist, with the streak extending through 45 consecutive top-12 finishes.
 In 2022, the first year of competition since the COVID-19 Pandemic, Phantom Regiment returned with their highest placement since 2016, and highest score since 2014.